 Currently, the site is well connected to other suitable dormouse habitat via dense, bushy hedgerows.
-These will be retained, thereby maintaining connectivity.
-Gaps in the existing hedges will be planted up and the hedges buffered wherever possible thereby enhancing the overall habitat and connectivity.
+This connectivity will be retained.
+Gaps in the existing hedges will be planted up and the hedges buffered thereby enhancing the overall habitat and connectivity.